konradsopala/devrel-notebook/Open-Source/OSS.md

 ### Motivation

-- Extrinsic motivators are great at getting people first exposure, but not for creating long term OSS contributors.
+- Extrinsic motivators are great at getting people first exposure, but not for creating long term OSS contributors
+- The best way you can incentivise long term contributions is through providing either valuable learning opportunities, or career opportunities

 ### WelcomingCommunity